cybercongress/cybercongress/blog/2019-02-08-ultimate-commands-guide.md

 ##### Edit site and description in existing validator account

->Will be available at description section
+>Will be available in description section

 ```bash
 docker exec -ti cyberd cyberdcli tx staking edit-validator \